ThinkDataEd/curriculum/docs/unit2/lesson18.md

     • Step 2: Draw dots 2.4 cm above the weights that are 1 standard deviation from the mean

-    • Step 3: Draw dots 0.36 cm above the weights that are 2 standard deviation from the mean
+    • Step 3: Draw dots 0.36 cm above the weights that are 2 standard deviations from the mean

-    • Step 4: Draw dots right above the number line for the weights that are 3 standard deviation from the mean
+    • Step 4: Draw dots right above the number line for the weights that are 3 standard deviations from the mean

     • Step 5: Connect the dots with a smooth curve